top of page

 Apparel price point categories & terms

 There are lots of different terms you'll hear for price point category when working on clothing.
 I was about to write this list out myself and had a quick google, only to find lots of other sites have spelled this out already.
-The below list is from https://www.weconnectfashion.com And what prompted this post is hearing the words "designer" and "couture" being overused and misused constantly.
+The below list is from https://www.weconnectfashion.com What prompted this post is hearing the words "designer" and "couture" frequently being misused.

 Clothing rack